Ultra-Man

-Ultra-Man (Gary Concord) is the name of two fictional comic-book superheroes, father and son, that first appeared during the 1940s, the period fans and historians call the Golden Age of comic books.
-Both were characters of All-American Publications, which merged, in 1946, with DC Comics-predecessor National Periodical Publications.
+Ultra-Man (Gary Concord) is the name of two comic book superheroes, father and son, who first appeared during the 1940s, the period fans and historians call the Golden Age of Comic Books.
+Both were owned by All-American Publications, which merged with DC Comics-predecessor National Periodical Publications in 1946.

 They are separate from the DC Universe character Ultraman.

 Publication history

 Created by writer-artist Jon L. Blummer under the pseudonym Don Shelby, Gary Concord the Ultra-Man debuted in All-American's flagship title, All-American Comics #8 (Nov.
 1939), in the first part of a two-part story.
 In All-American Comics #9 (Dec.
 1939), the story continues with Gary Concord, Jr., who would appear until issue #19 in 1940.

 In summer 1940, Ultra-Man was included in the first issue of All Star Comics, however he made no further appearances in that title.

-Ultra-Man had a cameo as a potentially sentient billboard in "Ultra Comics" (2015).
+Ultra-Man had a cameo as a potentially sentient billboard in The Multiversity (2015).

 A Superman analogue character named Ultra-Man made a flashback appearance in "The Last Earth-Prime Story", in Superman #411 (Sept.
 1985) but is not connected to the Gary Concord characters.